-Paul Quinn College currently has two (2), on-campus housing facilities, the Lucy Hughes Dormitory and the Lofts@PQC located in the Student Union Building.
+Paul Quinn College currently has two (2), on-campus housing facilities, the Trammell S. Crow Living & Learning Center and the Lofts@PQC located in the Student Union Building.
 The Fire safety system in the facility includes the following devices: Honeywell control panel and wired fire/smoke detection sensor in each resident's room, common areas, laundry room, hallway and stairwell; audible sirens and visual strobes indicating an alarm condition; pull stations located at required intervals on each floor of the facility; and fire extinguishers located at required intervals on each floor of the dormitory.
 All stairwells have fire doors which are always in the normally closed position.
 The S2 access control system automatically releases the doors when an alarm event occurs to ensure residents are able to easily open the doors of their escape route.
-The fire safety system is monitored 24/7 by Stanley Convergent Security Solutions, Inc. via two AT&T analog telephone lines.
+The fire safety system is monitored 24/7 by Stanley Convergent Security Solutions, Inc., and by Champion Fire Safety in the Trammell S. Crow Center, via two AT&T analog telephone lines.
+The Trammell S. Crow Center also features a sprinkler system in the corridors and all residential rooms in the facility.
 Similar systems are installed and monitored in every facility on campus.